 Filter the report by keyword(s)

 Content auditor sub-report content

-The first tab within Content Auditor, as shown above, provides a range of 'recommendation' reports which are associated with common content best practices.
+The first sub-report within Content Auditor, as shown above, provides a range of 'recommendation' reports which are associated with common content best practices.
 These reports are as follows:

 The reading grade report measures how easily documents are to read, based on the Flesch-Kincaid grade level measure, which relates roughly to the education grade level required to understand the document.

-While this measure is an heuristic rather than an exact measurement, it may be useful in ensuring that website content is written at an appropriate level.
+While this measure is a heuristic rather than an exact measurement, it may be useful in ensuring that you write website content at an appropriate level.